 2. Partners and Mentors

-Technical Partners.
-They should be able to provide valuable tech mentors, judges.
+- Technical Partners.
+They should be able to provide valuable tech mentors and judges.
 In some cases, they choose to sponsor some of the winning prototypes.

-Community partners.
+- Community partners.
 Partners that have communities relevant to your hackathon.
-They should be able to support with business or subject-matter mentors, judges, as well as community moderators.
+They should be able to support business or subject-matter mentors, judges, and community moderators.

-Outreach Partners.
-The key to your potential participants, they do have relevant communities that would be interested to take part in the hackathon.
-Think universities, technology institutes, developers online communities,..etc.
+- Outreach Partners.
+The key to your potential participants, they do have relevant communities that would be interested in taking part in the hackathon.
+Think universities, technology institutes, developers, online communities, …etc.

 3. Hackathon Website

 The hackathon website should be informative to participants yet attractive and appealing to potential partners.
 The main building blocks of your website should be as follows: